Families, whānau and relationships are healthy, respectful and free from violence.

 Dr Melanie Beres, University of Otago

-Paulette Benton-Greig, University of Waikato
+Paulette Benton-Greig, Auckland University of Technology

 Dr Debbie Hager, University of Auckland

-Prof Jennifer Curtin, University of Auckland
+Professor Jennifer Curtin, University of Auckland

 Dr Lucy Langston, Ministry of Social Development

 Juanita Rojas, Shama Ethnic Women's Centre; University of Auckland